kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Trend

-Long term direction appears.
+Long term direction appears
-Growth or decline dominates.
+Growth or decline dominates
 Trend guides capacity planning

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.